Frankfanwei/AI4Heath/README.md

 </p>

 # Introduction
 This repository contains the source code for the Healthi subnet running on top of [Bittensor](https://github.com/opentensor/bittensor).
-The primary focus of this subnet is using AI models for predictive diagnostics based on electronic health records data.
+The primary objective of this subnet is to leverage AI models for predictive diagnostics using electronic health records data.

 ## Quickstart
 This repository requires Python 3.10 or higher and Ubuntu 22.04/Debian 12.